docker/docker-birthday-3/tutorial.md

 <a id="buildandtag"></a>
 #### 3.2.4 Build and tag images

 You are all set now.
-Navigate to each of the directories where you have a Dockerfile to build and tag your images that you want to submit.
+Navigate to each of the directories where you have a Dockerfile to build and tag the images that you want to submit.

 In order to build the images, make sure to replace `<YOUR_DOCKER_ID>` with your *Docker Hub username* in the following commands: